sackh/here-map-widget-for-jupyter/docs/source/api_reference/control/measurement.rst

 Measurement Control
 ===================

-``Measurement Control`` is an ``here-map-widget-for-juptyer`` class that allows you to visualize a distance measurement control on the Map.
+``Measurement Control`` is an ``here-map-widget-for-jupyter`` class that allows you to visualize a distance measurement control on the Map.

 Example
 -------